Mara (film): Plot

-The film opens when Sophie Wynsfield is awakened by her mother Helena, screaming, supposedly after murdering her husband.
-Kate Fuller (Olga Kurylenko), a criminal psychologist, is called by Detective McCarthy to diagnose Helena and deduce whether to commit her to a mental institute.
-Upon interviewing both Helena and Sophie, both insist that Mr. Wynsfield was killed by the sleep demon, Mara.
-Kate signs to have Helena committed.
+Sophie Wynsfield is awakened by her mother Helena, screaming, supposedly after murdering her husband.
+Criminal psychologist Kate Fuller (Olga Kurylenko), is called by Detective McCarthy to diagnose Helena.
+Helena and Sophie both insist that Mr. Wynsfield was killed by the sleep demon, Mara.
+Kate signs to have Helena committed to a mental institute.

-Kate experiences sleep paralysis and sees a figure walking in her apartment.
-The next day, she goes to speak to a man named Takahashi.
-However, she instead finds his decayed corpse, killed in the same manner as Mr. Wynsfield.
-McCarthy disbelieves the Mara legend.
-Kate visits Helena in the mental institution, who explains how she and her husband knew a man named Dougie from a Sleep Paralysis support group, and begs Kate to let her see her daughter again, insisting she will die at the hands of Mara; as proof, she shows Kate a red mark in her left eye, explaining that Mara marks her victims.
+The next day, Kate visits a man named Takahashi, only to find his decayed corpse, killed in the same manner as Mr. Wynsfield.
+Kate talks to McCarthy, who dismisses the Mara legend.
+Visiting Helena, Kate learns of Dougie, whom she met in a Sleep Paralysis support group.
+Helena insists she will be killed Mara, showing a red mark in her left eye, which signifies Mara's victim's death.

-Kate decides to attend the Sleep Paralysis support group run by Dr. Ellis, where she encounters Dougie, who insists that Mara is real and will kill Saul.
+Kate attends the Sleep Paralysis support group run by Dr. Ellis and meets Dougie, who says Mara is real and will kill another man named Saul.
 He removes Saul's sunglasses, revealing his eyes to be completely red.
-Later that night, Saul commits suicide by immolating himself; around the same time, Kate awakens in sleep paralysis and again sees a figure.
-McCarthy brings in Dougie, believing he is Saul's killer.
-With no evidence, they release him.
+Later that night, Saul commits suicide by self-immolation.
+Dougie is brought in as a suspect, but is release as there is no evidence.

-Kate goes to have Helena released from the institution, only to find her dead, her eyes completely red.
-Later, she again awakens in sleep paralysis, where she is confronted by Mara.
-Once she regains mobility, she finds a red mark in her left eye.
-The next day, she watches the video footage of Helena's death; a dark figure is shown on top of Helena, strangling her.
-Kate visits Dougie, whose left eye has turned completely red.
-He explains Mara's history and her recorded deaths, and that her cycle begins following a tragedy.
-She appears in stages: 1.
-You're paralyzed, and you see her; 2.
-She marks you; 3.
+Kate goes to the institution to have Helena released, only to find her dead and red-eyed.
+She watches the surveillance footage in Helena room, which shows a dark figure on top of Helena, strangling her.
+After several nights of waking up from sleep paralysis and seeing a figure in her apartment, Kate finds out she is marked herself.

+Kate visits Dougie, whose left eye has turned red.
+He explains Mara's history and that her cycle begins following a tragedy.
+Her curse works in stages: 1.
+The victim is paralyzed, and briefly sees her; 2.
+The victim is marked; 3.
 Physical contact; 4.
-You see her when you're awake, and if you fall asleep, you'll die.
-Mara only appears when someone is in a deep sleep; thus, Dougie only sleeps in brief intervals, keeping alarms and blaring music on in his house.
+The victim sees her when awake, and will die when they fall asleep.
+The mark on the victims eyes show which stages they are at.
+Dougie believes the curse progresses when the victim is in a deep sleep.
+Thus, he only sleeps in brief intervals, waking himself with alarms and blaring music.